 I still think I’m superhuman, even though my energy levels will always be lower than others.

-The truth is: you can be a HEALTHY high achiever.
+But you know what?
 You can do yourself a favor right now and start simplifying your life.
 Life will never stop happening, so take it down a notch and learn to go with the flow.

 Have an honest look at this week’s schedule, right now.
 As if you were looking at it from a friend’s perspective.
 Are you overdoing it?